 Willful misconduct in pursuing basic, clinical, or applied research at Howard University and affiliates is intolerable behavior for administrators, faculty, staff, and students.
 Research misconduct is fabrication, falsification, or plagiarism in proposing, performing, or reviewing research or reported results.
 All University personnel are responsible for maintaining the highest standards of ethics and professional integrity in conducting and reporting research activities.
 Infractions of this policy constitute grounds for disciplinary action, including but not limited to removal from a particular project, letter of reprimand, monitoring of future work, probation, suspension, salary reduction, rank reduction, or termination of employment.
-Misconduct may also result in the suspension or dismissal of a student or trainee from the University.
+Misconduct may also result in the suspension or expulsion of a student or trainee from the University.

-This policy and its appendices and attachments are intended, among other things, to cause the University to be compliant with 42 U.S.C.
-Chapter 1, Subchapter H, Part 93, including 42 U.S.C. § 93.302 and shall be reviewed and updated from time to time as required and generally construed to achieve these purposes.
+This policy and its appendices and attachments are intended, among other things, to cause the University to be compliant with 42 CFR Part 93 and shall be reviewed and updated from time to time as required and generally construed to achieve these purposes.